dreamcatcher-tech/network/Inbox/2023-02-23 1146 OpenIT purpose.md

 Make a live monitoring android app that gets installed.
 Allows remote access and screen sharing.
 Can connect a pool of workers with those with problems, sometimes with affinity.

+## Sales
+Basic sales tool should be to induct all the costs that are currently being spent, with privacy, and also the solution architecture as best it is understood.
+Then bring up similar architectures using the search function, and analyse their operations.
+Show the cost comparison dashboards for all of them.
+Put this tool online so that anybody can use it.

+The online version lets you search for similar sized companies and architectures and can automatically quote what you will probably save, how long the transition will take.